 You may loosen the belt if it feels too tight while you are carrying out the exercise.
 It should only be tight enough that makes you feel comfortable and provides you with added anchorage.

 Breathe deeply and hold your breath before you start repetition, then expel the air as you push to brace your abs.
-The right method of breathing is a must to gain the real benefits of a weightlifting belt.
+The right method of breathing is a must to gain the real benefits of a belt.

 6. When to remove the belt?

-After you are finished with heavy weightlifting, take out your belt even if you have to carry out smaller exercises later.
+After you are finished with heavy weightlifting, take out your belt even if you have to carry out lighter exercises later.
 Wearing a weight belt for too long can affect abdominal development, so try to stabilize your body without relying upon the belt.

 When should one use a weightlifting belt?

-One should only use a weightlifting belt if he knows how to do weightlifting without using a belt.
-To get the real benefits from a weightlifting belt, it is a must that you know the right way and timings to carry out weightlifting and also if you are already a pro at weightlifting.
+One should only use a belt if he knows how to do weightlifting without using a belt.
+To get the real benefits from a belt, it is a must that you know the right way and timings to carry out weightlifting and also if you are already a pro at weightlifting.

 Image source Instagram